MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ## 2. Start Dev Proxy for the first time

-The first time you start Dev Proxy on your machine there are a few steps which need to be followed to ensure that Dev Proxy can intercept requests from your machine and respond to those requests successfully.
+The first time you start Dev Proxy on your machine there are a few steps to follow to ensure that Dev Proxy can intercept requests from your machine and respond successfully.
 You won't have to repeat these steps after the first run.

 ::: zone pivot="client-operating-system-windows"